mendix/docs/content/howto/theming/configuring-your-theme.md

 ---
 title: "Configure Your Theme"
-category: "Theming"
+category: "UX"
 tags: ["theming", "UX"]
 ---

 ## 1 Introduction

-This how-to describes configuring the styling of your page in the Desktop Modeler and Web Modeler.
+This document describes how to configure the styling of your page in the Desktop Modeler and Web Modeler.

 {{% alert type="info" %}}